Are you holding a 1970 Roosevelt dime and wondering if it’s just pocket change — or something a collector would pay real money for?

 1970-S DCAM Dime Value

-According to CoinFacts, the 1970-S Proof Roosevelt Dime is common up to PR-69 Deep Cameo condition, with only PR-70 Deep Cameo specimens being scarcer, though enough examples exist to make them fairly common and affordable for just about any collector.
+According to PCGS CoinFacts, the 1970-S Proof Roosevelt Dime is common up to PR-69 Deep Cameo condition.
+Only PR-70 Deep Cameo specimens are scarcer, though enough examples exist to keep them affordable for most collectors.

-The auction record stands at $288 for a PR-69 specimen sold through Heritage Auctions in January 2021, reflecting the accessibility of this variety even in premium grades.
+The auction record for this variety stands at $288 for a PR-69 DCAM specimen sold through Heritage Auctions in January 2021.
+Even in top grades, this is one of the most affordable Deep Cameo proof coins in the entire Roosevelt dime series.

 1970-S DCAM Dime Price/Grade Chart